Santa Rosa County, Florida

-Santa Rosa County is a county located in the northwestern portion of the U.S. state of Florida.
+Santa Rosa County is a county in the northwestern portion of the U.S. state of Florida.
 As of 2020, its population was 188,000.
 The county seat is Milton, which lies in the geographic center of the county.
 Other major communities within Santa Rosa County are Navarre, Pace, and Gulf Breeze.
-Navarre is the most populated community with a population of approximately 45,000 residents.
-Santa Rosa County is included in the Pensacola—Ferry Pass—Brent, Florida metropolitan statistical area, which also includes Escambia County.
+Navarre is the most populated community, with a population of approximately 45,000 residents.
+Santa Rosa County is included in the Pensacola metropolitan area, which also includes Escambia County.

 History

-The first European in Santa Rosa County Florida may have been Diego Maldonado, a member of Tristan de Luna's failed expedition.
+The first European in Santa Rosa County may have been Diego Maldonado, a member of Tristan de Luna's failed expedition.
 Natives dominated the area until the late 1700s.
 A Spanish mission serving Apalachees, Nuestra Señora de la Soledad y San Luís, may have been located in Floridatown from 1718 until 1740.

 Santa Rosa County was created in 1842, when it was divided from Escambia County.
-It was named after the barrier island along its southern coast, which in turn had been named for the Roman Catholic saint, Rosa de Viterbo.
+It was named after the barrier island along its southern coast, which, in turn, had been named for the Roman Catholic saint Rosa de Viterbo.

 Santa Rosa County repealed its prohibition on alcohol in 2005.

-Santa Rosa County has seen unprecedented growth in population, specifically in the communities of Navarre, Pace, and Gulf Breeze.
+Santa Rosa County has seen unprecedented growth in population, specifically in Navarre, Pace, and Gulf Breeze.
 The county is a quickly growing tourist destination because of its access to beaches and protected wilderness areas for kayaking, hiking, and camping.